Belarus dissident’s ‘confession’ video suggests coercion and torture, experts and advocates say

 The video of Protasevich’s alleged confession was distributed in multiple channels on the social media and messaging site Telegram that are allied with Belarus’s strongman president, Alexander Lukashenko.

-Protasevich, 26, helped to found an alternative Telegram channel that helped document and coordinate protests against the government last year.
-His mother, Nataliya, told the Committee to Project Journalists on Monday that she fears for his safety because he has severe heart problems that had prevented him from serving in the military, and that she had received word that he might have been hospitalized after his arrest.
+Protasevich, 26, helped found an alternative Telegram channel that helped document and coordinate protests against the government last year.
+His mother, Nataliya, told the Committee to Project Journalists on Monday that she fears for his safety because he has severe heart problems that have prevented him from serving in the military, and that she had received word that he might have been hospitalized after his arrest.

 Belarusian authorities said Monday that Protasevich was not hospitalized and was being held in a detention center in Minsk, a claim that could not be verified from the video.